-The dividend is a reward that is distributed from the amount accumulated by virtue of the earnings of the company.
+This article discusses the meaning and types of dividends.
+A reward that is distributed from the amount accumulated by virtue of the earnings of the company is termed as the dividend.
 This reward is distributed amongst the shareholders of the company.
 The power to decide and manage the distribution of the dividends is vested with the Board of Directors of the Company.

 A token reward that is given to the shareholders of a company is known as the dividend.
 The dividends are paid only to the shareholders because they had invested their capital in the company.
 The profit is used to distribute dividends.
 The company keeps the major chunk of the profit with itself under the title of retained earnings so that the ongoing, as well as the future business activities of the company, can be carried on easily.

 The remaining amount is then distributed amongst the shareholders under the head ‘dividends’.
 Sometimes, even when the company has not made sufficient profits, they still give rewards to the shareholders in the name of dividend payment.
 The idea behind distributing such dividends is to maintain their goodwill of distributing the dividends on a regular basis.